How Many Links Fit in a Box?: Embedding Links

-In particular, there is an upper bound to how many distinct true links can be placed in a box maintaining a fixed distance between the components of each of the true links.
+In particular, there is an upper bound to how many distinct true links can be placed in a box maintaining a fixed distance between the components of each of the true sublinks.
+I thank Fedya Manin for comments on an earlier draft.

-\begin{proof} Given $I^3$ a fine triangulation of bounded geometry, i.e. $\text{max valence}:= v = O(1)$, and whose number of vertices $V = O(\epsilon^{-3})$, so that all the dual cells all have diameter $< \frac{\epsilon}{2}$.
+\begin{proof} Give $I^3$ a fine triangulation of bounded geometry, i.e. $\text{max valence}:= v = O(1)$,\footnote{J.H.C.\ Whitehead \cite{whitehead40} introduced a method for constructing fine triangulations of bounded valence on any smooth manifold.} and whose number of vertices $V = O(\epsilon^{-3})$, so that all the dual cells all have diameter $< \frac{\epsilon}{2}$.
 We assume the link $L$ is in generic position w.r.t.\ this cell structure.
 For each $i$, $1 \leq i \leq N$, define a two-coloring $c_i$ of the $V$ dual cells using colors: black, and white.
 To form the coloring $c_i$, color every dual cell black iff it meets a component of $L_i$; color the remaining cells white.
-Define the codimension zero submanifold $B_i$, $1 \leq i \leq N$, to be the union of all black cells in the $c_i$ coloring. $B_i$ is a neighborhood of $c_i$, but not, in general, a tubular neighborhood.
+Define the codimension zero submanifold $B_i$, $1 \leq i \leq N$, to be the union of all black cells in the $c_i$ coloring. $B_i$ is a neighborhood of $L_i$ with $\pi_0(L_i) \ra \pi_0(B_i)$ an isomorphism, but not, in general, a tubular neighborhood.

-The number possible colorings of this type is no more than $2^{O(\epsilon^{-3})}$, which we denote by $n$.
+The number of possible colorings of this type is no more than $2^{O(\epsilon^{-3})}$, which we denote by $n$.
 This will be important since if the number $N$ of true links making up $L$ exceeds this quantity, then by the pigeonhole principle, for some $i \neq j$, $c_i$ and $c_j$ will be identical.
-In fact, for large enough $\alpha$ we can ensure that there are at least $x > v \cd V$ identical colorings $c_{i_1}, \dots ,c_{i_x}$ in our list of $N$ 2-colorings.
-We suppose this is the case, and call their common black region B. The $x$ distinct true links whose neighborhood is $B$ must have the same number of components, call it $p$, which is also the number of components of $B$.
-Now consider how the splitting spheres for $L$ pass through this submanifold $B$ of $I^3$.
+In fact, if we assume for a contradiction that $N \geq e^{\gamma\epsilon^{-3}}$, then for large enough $\gamma$ we can ensure that there are at least $x > \mathrm{const.\,} V$ identical colorings $c_{i_1}, \dots ,c_{i_x}$ in our list of $N$ 2-colorings, for any positive constant const.
+We suppose this is the case for a sufficiently large const., and call their common black region B. The $x$ distinct true links, which, by re-ordering, we take to be $\{L_1,\dots,L_x\}$, whose neighborhood is $B$ must have the same number of components, call it $p$, which is also the number of components of $B$.
+Now consider how the splitting spheres for $L$, collectively called $S$, pass through this submanifold $B$ of $I^3$.